-Speaking to Harish Damodaran of the Indian Express on 26 April, Balram Singh Yadav, Managing Director of Godrej Agrovet made it seem like the farmers of Bihar are thriving even though the state has dismantled regulated mandis or market yards administered by Agricultural Produce Marketing Committees (APMCs).
+Speaking to Harish Damodaran of the Indian Express on 26 April, Balram Singh Yadav, Managing Director of Godrej Agrovet the farmers of Bihar are thriving even though the state has dismantled regulated mandis or market yards administered by Agricultural Produce Marketing Committees (APMCs).
 The company buys 70,000 tonnes to 1 lakh tonnes of corn or maize a year from the state – it has fish, animal feed, poultry and dairy businesses.
 It buys through aggregators, Yadav said.
 They don’t bear the price risk.
 They assemble produce from small farmers and pass it on to the company at a price it determines.
 In turn, they get 1-1.5 percent of the value as commission for their services, including quality assurance.

 Bihar has seen a maize revolution says PWC in a report, Maize Vision 2022, it did for Ficci, an industry chamber.
 The report says Bihar is a medium maize productivity state with yields between two and four tonnes per hectare.
 High productivity states are Andhra Pradesh and Tamil Nadu which have maize yields of four tonnes per hectare and above.
 They account for 13 percent of the country’s maize area.
 Bihar maize yields ranges between two and four tonnes per hectare.
 Rabi maize is more prominent in the state.